chinapedia/wikipedia.abstract.en/Page/Pantheism.md

 In a letter written to Eduard Büsching (25 October 1929), after Büsching sent Albert Einstein a copy of his book _Es gibt keinen Gott_ ("There is no God"), Einstein wrote, "We followers of Spinoza see our God in the wonderful order and lawfulness of all that exists and in its soul [_Beseeltheit_] as it reveals itself in man and animal."[71]
 According to Einstein, the book only dealt with the concept of a personal god and not the impersonal God of pantheism.[72]
 In a letter written in 1954 to philosopher Eric Gutkind, Einstein wrote "the word God is for me nothing more than the expression and product of human weaknesses."[73][74]
 In another letter written in 1954 he wrote "I do not believe in a personal God and I have never denied this but have expressed it clearly.".[75]

-In the late 20th century, some declared that pantheism was an underlying theology of Neopaganism,[76] and pantheists began forming organizations devoted specifically to pantheism and treating it as a separate religion.[77]
-LuminariesofPantheism.jpg's _Luminaries of Pantheism_ in Venice, California for The Paradise Project.]]
+In the late 20th century, some declared that pantheism was an underlying theology of Neopaganism,[76] and pantheists began forming organizations devoted specifically to pantheism and treating it as a separate religion.[77] 's _Luminaries of Pantheism_ in Venice, California for The Paradise Project.]]

 21st century

-Einstein_1921_portrait2.jpg In 2007, Dorion Sagan, the son of famous scientist and science communicator, Carl Sagan, published a book entitled _Dazzle Gradually: Reflections on the Nature of Nature_ co-written with his mother, Lynn Margulis.
+In 2007, Dorion Sagan, the son of famous scientist and science communicator, Carl Sagan, published a book entitled _Dazzle Gradually: Reflections on the Nature of Nature_ co-written with his mother, Lynn Margulis.
 In a chapter entitled, "Truth of My Father", he declares: "My father believed in the God of Spinoza and Einstein, God not behind nature, but as nature, equivalent to it."[78]

 Pantheism is mentioned in a Papal encyclical in 2009[79] and a statement on New Year's Day in 2010,[80] criticizing pantheism for denying the superiority of humans over nature and seeing the source of man{{'s}} salvation in nature.[81]
 In a review of the 2009 film _Avatar_, Ross Douthat, an author, described pantheism as "Hollywood's religion of choice for a generation now".[82]